Phala-Network/phala-docs/developers/swanky-phala-cli-tool.md

 #### Validate Your Compiled WASM Contract

-Sometimes there are difficult to find errors that lie within a succesfully compiled wasm blob.
+Sometimes there are difficult to find errors that lie within a successfully compiled wasm blob.
 The command `swanky phala contract validate -c [CONTRACT_NAME]` will do a preliminary check to verify if the compiled contract is valid for deployment.

 ```
 └─[$]> swanky phala contract validate -c phat_hello